Sustainable Trails: Creating Lasting Connections

 The Land Trust is turning more and more to mechanized trail building in an effort to maximize our limited labor and resources.
 This often includes a small walk behind loader and mini tracked excavator to establish an initial corridor and construct the trail tread.
 Using mechanized equipment means faster trail construction resulting in less costly trails, more consistent trail tread, and better compaction.
 This method also removes large obstacles, like downed trees and rocks efficiently.
 Importantly, it creates more sustainable trails with less environmental impact.
 Hand work will always be needed for fine tuning and to assist mechanized efforts.
 Ultimately, sustainable trails are the goal so we’ll use the method to best facilitate that.

 With over 70 miles of trails and more to come, sustainable, affordable, and timely trail construction is critical to meet the needs of our community.
 When we don’t keep up with the demand for new exploration and fresh connections, the public makes them on their own.
-Renegade trails are a constant problem on many of our nature preserve.
+Renegade trails are a constant problem on many of our nature preserves.

 The Land Trust is currently completing trail restoration projects on Monte Sano Nature Preserve with funding from the National Environmental Education Foundation in partnership with HAMR, Monte Sano State Park, Dynetics Young Professionals, and other community partners.
 With the completion of these projects, we hope to not only improve some of our most popular trails but establish a foundation for sustainable future maintenance.
 As the Land Trust grows, we will continue to provide new connections so our community can access all the benefits of nature while taking into consideration the environmental impact and the best practices to make it possible.
 And if you’re interested in helping out, we can always use volunteers.
 Find upcoming trail care work days and sign up to volunteer at landtrustnal.org/volunteer.